PERFECTION 500 HEATER WICK INSTALLATION

 7. Turn wick down as far as it will go by means of adjusting wheel.

-ALTERNATIVE: You can keep an old Perfection, Wards, Barler, Valor, Canaveral Model 8500, Savoil D-81 (Ypsilanti, MI) or other Perfection clone working by sewing a new wick into your old carrier!
+ALTERNATIVE: You can keep an old Perfection, Wards, Barler, Valor, Savoil D-81 (Ypsilanti, MI) or other Perfection clone working by sewing a new wick into your old carrier!
 This wick works perfectly with the steel sleeve in all Perfection heaters.
-When measured flat, wick is approx 4 3/16" wide and 8 1/2" long.
-Wick is pre-charred and ready to install.
+When measured flat, wick is approx 4 3/16" wide and 9 3/8" long.
 The rivets and old wick are removed and the wick is then sewn into the carrier.
 Sew with 1 5/8" (40mm) exposed above carrier.
 When wick burns down, cut threads, raise wick to expose 1 5/8" more wick, and reattach.
-Double the wick life!
-EXCLUSIVE!
-Wick specially made for me by Hattersley in England.
-Click photo to enlarge. $8.95@ + S&H
+Click photo to enlarge. $13.95@ + S&H

 8. Replace gallery by turning clockwise as far as possible.
 Be sure that the threads on bottom of the gallery squarely engage threads on reservoir.